MajedElwardy/ACR360/README.md

 ## Citation
-To use the ACR360 dataset in published work, please cite the following papers:
+To use the ACR360 dataset in published work, please cite the following paper:

 - Plain Text
 ```